Tobiky/dot-bot/SPECIFICATION.md

 order preference is: shortest graph distance to requesting node, shortest graph distance to main node, lowest exploration value.

+- Commands and functions can have the same name but in that case will require additional identification in such cases.

 - `$OPT_IDENTIFIER{opts}(expr)` prioritizes evaluating the expression.
 This can be used for both the typical usage of parenthesis for prioritizing expressions as well as for string interpolation in bash.
 Optional identifiers and further